sqmk/afplay/README.md

 ## License

-This software is licensed unde rthe MIT License.
+This software is licensed under the MIT License.
 [View the license](LICENSE).

 Copyright © 2015 [Michael K. Squires](http://sqmk.com)